How to Remove a Burn Mark from a Stove

 Method 1Gas Stove

-1. Remove the grates and caps and soak them in soapy water.
-Fill an empty sink with warm water and some dish soap, and let the removable parts soak while you clean the rest of the stove.
+1. Soak Grates and Caps: Start by removing the grates and caps and soaking them in soapy water.
+Fill your sink with warm water and add some dish soap.
+Let the removable parts soak while you address the rest of the stove.

-2. Wipe down the surface of the stove with a wet, soapy sponge.
-Clean away any easily-removable bits of food or grease splatters.
+2. Surface Wipe Down: Wipe down the stovetop’s surface with a wet, soapy sponge.
+This will help eliminate any easily removable food residue or grease splatters.

-3. Make a paste out of equal parts salt, baking soda, and water.
-This mixture is best for ceramic stovetops.
-For ones made of glass or stainless steel, omit the salt.
+3. Create a Cleaning Paste: For ceramic stovetops, create a paste by mixing equal parts of salt, baking soda, and water.
+If your stove is made of glass or stainless steel, omit the salt.

-4. Spread the paste over any burn marks and let it rest for several minutes.
-The great thing about this cleaning method is that it works for burn marks, stains, and hardened food bits.
+4. Apply the Paste: Spread the paste over the burn marks and let it sit for several minutes.
+This versatile mixture can effectively tackle burn marks, stains, and stubborn food remnants.

-7. Take a few minutes to scrub the grates and caps soaking in the sink.
-Run a scrub brush over the pieces in the sink to dislodge any loose gunk.
-Rinse them off with fresh water to get rid of all the suds.
+7. Clean Grates and Caps: Take a few minutes to scrub the grates and caps that have been soaking in the sink.
+Use a scrub brush to dislodge any stubborn debris and rinse them with fresh water to remove all the soap suds.

-8. Let the grates and caps dry before placing them on the stovetop.
-Use a towel to dry off the pieces or rest them on a drying pad or rack until all the water has evaporated.
+8. Allow to Dry: Let the grates and caps dry completely before placing them back on the stovetop.
+You can use a towel to dry them or allow them to air dry on a drying pad or rack.

 Method 2Electric Stovetop

-5. Lay a damp, soapy towel over the stovetop for 15 minutes.
-Drizzle a little dish soap on a clean kitchen towel and get it wet so that it starts to get sudsy.
+5. Sudsy Towel Cover: Place a damp, soapy towel over the stovetop for about 15 minutes.
+Drizzle some dish soap on a clean kitchen towel and get it wet to create suds.

 Article provided by wikiHow, a wiki that is building the world’s largest and highest quality how-to manual.
 Please edit this article and find author credits at the original wikiHow article on How to Remove a Burn Mark from a Stove.
 Content on wikiHow can be shared under a Creative Commons License.